andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Description

-check_agent_identifier attempts to find specified agent identifier in `collection agents`, and determines if it exist in the database
+check_agent_identifier attempts to find specified agent identifier in `collection agents`, and determines if it exist in the database.

 #### Function Arguments